There’s nothing I like better than a good audiobooks (but then, you already knew this about me).

 It’s such a great way to cruise through a bunch of books if you don’t have to sit down with a physical book, and it makes things like laundry and dishes a little less terrible.

-And whoa, there were a million good suggestions.
+And whoa, there were a million good audiobook recommendations.

 Or, you know, more than seventy.